Jump to Recipe

 You can’t go wrong with berries in a big salad.
 And this particular salad is amazing because there is so little chopping to do.
 I only have to to cut up the strawberries–everything else is just toss and go.

-This salad pairs perfectly with just about any dinner from the grill.
-And it is also an easy meal when you top it with some fresh grilled chicken.
+This salad pairs perfectly with just about any simple dinner recipes, especially from the grill.
+And it is also an easy meal when you top it with some fresh grilled lemon pepper chicken.
 Goat cheese, pecans, fresh greens and plenty of berries–now that is a salad worth repeating!

 • Minimal prep work.
 Salads are great.
 Spending lots of time chopping a ton of ingredients is not.
 You will only need to slice up the berries and avocado.
 That is it!